 The quality of your content is the No. 1 factor to keep users engaged, to present your expertise, your solution and ultimately to capture leads.
 Great Copywriting is built on research and having an in-depth understanding of your target audience.
 In here, we want to look into simple tactics that can have an instant effect on increasing conversions on your website.
 If you are interested in copywriting for more conversions, then also check out our podcast episode with Copywriter Nelson Jordan.

-Here is a video by LeadGen App Co-founder Chris on the first 4 of these best lead generation tactics to increase conversion rates from your website:
+Here is a video by LeadGen App Co-founder Chris on the first 4 of these best lead generation tactics on how to increase conversion rates from your website:

 Websites are built upon content.
 Even websites of smaller companies tend to have a number of pages.
 While informative content is key to build trust with users, e.g. on a blog post, it can get in the way when increasing conversions.
 Not the blog post or content page itself is the problem.